heroku/devcenter-webapp-runner/README.md

 If you want to skip the creation steps you can clone the finished sample (without memcache backed session):

     $ git clone git@github.com:heroku/devcenter-webapp-runner.git

+## Clone a Template

+One of the tempalates available at (java.heroku.com)[http://java.heroku.com] uses Webapp Runner with Spring MVC.
+You can clone this template into your Heroku account by going (here)[https://api.heroku.com/myapps/template-java-spring-hibernate/clone].